-Minimum term is 1 month.
-To receive the discounts compared with the month to month price, which are already reflected in the 3, 6 month prices, the complete advertising fee must be paid in advance.
+For advertising or sponsorship, the minimum term is 1 month.
+We do, however, retain the right to deny advertising at our sole discretion.
 Placement of advertisers is determined based on the length of commitment and size of advertising campaign.
-For example, those choosing a 350 X 200 ad for 3 months would be placed above those choosing a 350 X 200 ad for 1 months.
-Similarly, those choosing a 350 X 150 ad for 3 months would be placed above those choosing a 350 X 75 ad for 6 months.
+For example, those choosing a 350 X 250 ad for 3 months would be placed above those choosing a 350 X 250 ad for 1 month.
+Discounts are available for 3 and 6-month terms.
+Pricing includes a static ad, although we do offer animated ads for an additional monthly premium.

 Here is what a Super Sponsor receives:

 JR. Varsity Sponsors

 We are happy to work with those interested in advertising to create a unique advertising campaign that meets the needs of your organization.

 Supplement Your Ad Campaign With Our New Event Calendar